AndersenLab/2021OctoberHawaii/README.md

 # 2021OctoberHawaii
-Nematode collection trip to Oahu and the Big Island in October 2021 by Erik Andersen
+Nematode collection trip to Maui, Kaui, Big Island, and Kauai in October 2021 by Erik Andersen